* Moscow stocks fall 11.3 pct, rouble down 2.5 pct over war jitters

 The Russian central bank raised its key lending rate by 1.5 percentage points after the rouble fell to all-time lows against the dollar.
 The MICEX index of Moscow stocks tumbled 11.5 percent to 1,278 points at 1400 GMT.
 That meant the market capitalisation of the rouble-denominated index had fallen $58.4 billion since Friday’s close.

-The east-west tension also knocked 2-3 percent off European stock markets and sent safe haven gold to a four-month high.
+The east-west tension also knocked 2-3 percent off European stock markets and one percent off Wall Street, and sent safe haven gold to a four-month high.

 Chicago wheat futures rose more than 5 percent and corn about 4 percent as tensions in Ukraine stoked fears of disruption to shipments from the Black Sea, one of the world’s key grain-exporting zones